 Certain items that the player and Pikachu can play with are different.

-The onigiri (riceball) that resides in the Toolbox by default was changed to a cupcake in the US version.
+The onigiri (known as a riceball) item from the toolbox was changed to a cupcake in the North American version.

-The Japanese version has eggplants, whereas the US version has corn.
-The result is that Japan misses out on popcorn which is obtained when Pikachu shocks the corn.
+The Japanese version has eggplants, whereas the American version has corn.
+The result is that Japan misses out on popcorn which is obtained when Pikachu shocks the vegetable.